winton/typectl/README.md

 }
 ```

-Functions may be async or without inputs/outputs.
-For example, this function is valid:
+Functions may be asynchronous and arguments/return values are not required (this is a valid function):

 ```typescript
 export default async () => {}